I love cooking and enjoy writing about my kitchen adventures as well as general family health.

 Conventional Treatment of H. Pylori and Diet

 Most people infected with H. pylori will never experience any symptoms or need to seek treatment.
-If one does, conventional treatment normally encompasses antibiotics, acid-blockers, and possibly other kinds of drugs such as bismuth subsalicylate, and histamine blockers.4
+If one does, conventional treatment normally encompasses antibiotics, acid-blockers, and possibly other kinds of drugs such as bismuth subsalicylate and histamine blockers.4

 The treatment can be intense and have negative side effects like nausea, diarrhea, and loss of appetite.3 This has spurred interest in natural treatments, especially through diet.
 Though there have been some studies that indicate certain foods can reduce the amount of H. pylori in the stomach, they have not proven successful in eliminating it.
 It's most likely that changes in diet are most useful alongside conventional treatment in order to expedite healing.

-You should talk to your doctor before trying to pursue pursing a natural course of treatment, and you should never discontinue a course of antibiotics or substitute a different treatment without first getting your doctor's opinion.
+You should talk to your doctor before trying to pursue a natural course of treatment, and you should never discontinue a course of antibiotics or substitute a different treatment without first getting your doctor's opinion.

-It is possible, however, to reduce stomach pain to some extent by controlling your intake of foods that are irritating to the stomach and taking some steps to managing your gut health by changing what you eat, even if you cannot eliminate H. pylori through diet alone.
+It is possible, however, to reduce stomach pain to some extent by controlling your intake of foods that are irritating to the stomach and taking some steps to manage your gut health by changing what you eat, even if you cannot eliminate H. pylori through diet alone.

 You can also reduce gastric distress overall by eating smaller meals, avoiding eating late at night or close to bedtime, and avoiding eating rich or overly processed foods.